jessetane/vpkg/README.md

 Don't use this.
 It's just an academic project for teaching myself about package managers and shell scripting.

 ## Why
 I hate the idea that I need a different package manager for every language/platform.
-Also, I don't believe in `apt-get upgrade`.

 ## How
 Sourcable shell scripts.